AnkouOSRS/cox-light-colors/README.md

 ![Example image](https://i.imgur.com/Kx3ZM77.png)

 ### Changelog
+ - **1/1/22 (1.3.3)**
+ Fix an issue where random objects would sometimes get recolored instead of the entrance to olm.
+Removed the "Experimental" label on the config for groups as this has been confirmed to be working properly since 1.3.2.
  - **8/20/21 (1.3.2)**
  Finally fully resolved the issue that was causing the group colors to not work for some players once and for all.
  - **4/17/21 (1.3)**